cFocusWeb/blanchette-website/content/vapo/presentation-vaposhop.en.md

   title: Banner presentation
 ---

-An ambitious project for the group and two of its associates, Pierre-Antoine Morency et Jean-Félix Bureau, VAPOSHOP is first launched as a line of liquid products for electronic cigarettes.
+An ambitious project for the group and two of its associates, Pierre-Antoine Morency et Jean-Félix Bureau, VAPOSHOP is first launched as a line of vaping liquid products.
 Distributed in many Québec convenience stores, the brand becomes a great success, bringing its founders to open their own locations.
-In 2014, the first VAPOSHOP is born in Sainte-Foy, followed by one in Lévis and one in Charlesbourg in 2017.
+In 2014, the first VAPOSHOP is born in Ste-Foy, followed by one in Lévis and one in Charlesbourg in 2017.